 UAVCAN has been made available quite some time ago, in order to bring CAN to drones.
-CAN is renowned for it’s extreme reliability and is thus attractive for application in drones.
+The CAN bus is renowned for it’s extreme reliability and is thus attractive for application in drones.
 However, to the day I think it is fair to say that only few UAVCAN devices have become available, and those which are, are clearly for the professional market, at least price-wise.
 So, I set out to change that, and started the UAVCAN for Hobbyists project.
 The initial driving force was in fact that I wanted to get rid of this dammed I2C, which we use for connecting an external magnetometer.
 Soo annoying.
 Thus, I thought, let’s build a UAVCAN-to-I2C adapter and connect that to the magnetometer, so that the long wires would be CAN now.
 The project however quickly went farther than this.

 The project presented me with challenges which made me considering to quit more than once.
 At this point I want to express my deepest thanks to Pavel, for the tremendous work he put into UAVCAN, and especially for not giving up answering my questions.
 Thank you so much, sir! 🙂

-The project consists of several pieces, which I will present, and make available, below.
+The project consists of several pieces, which I will present, and make available, below:

 0. Usage Information

 The UC4H nodes are working well.
-There are of course little things which still could be improved and changed, but overall I’m very satisfied.
+There are of course things which still could be improved and changed, but overall I’m satisfied.
 It’s working, I like my UC4H-ized copter, and in this sense the project has accomplished its goals.
 I’d like to leave some comments on its applicability.

 In principle, the UC4H nodes can be used in any UAVCAN network.
 That’s the idea of UAVCAN.
 However, in practice the options boil down to ArduPilot, with these additional restrictions (to the best of my knowledge!):

 You need to flash at minimum from master.
 The stable firmware versions do not work (to the best of my knowledge).
 This is so because the „new“ UAVCAN support is only in master so far.
 As much as I know this holds true for both Copter and Plane.
 However, master only supports the GPS and magnetometer UAVCAN messages, but not the UC4H power brick.
-Thus, with ArduPilot master you can use the UC4H gps-magnetometer node.
+Thus, with ArduPilot master you only can use the UC4H GPS-magnetometer node.

 This is a fork of ArduCopter master of 12.
 Aug.
 2017, and has compiled binaries for v2 (Pixhawk) and v4 (Pixracer) flight controllers.
-It has full support for the UC4H gps-magnetometer and UC4H power brick nodes (as well as for the STorM32 gimbal controller).
+It has full support for the UC4H GPS-magnetometer and UC4H power brick nodes (as well as for the STorM32 gimbal controller).
 Thus, if you want to make use of the full potential of the UC4H project, you want to flash BetaCopter3.6dev-v005 (download the .px4 binaries from here: https://github.com/olliw42/storm32bgc/tree/master/betacopter/betacopter36dev-v005/ArduCopter).
 The limitation is that this is only for Copter and for v2 and v4 flight controllers.

 The UC4H SLCAN adapter is of course independent on any flight controller support and in fact UAVCAN, and thus can be used in any CAN bus network.